Labor & Delivery

 Every woman’s labor is unique; the level of pain endured will vary with each woman.
 Our goal is to ensure our patients the safest and most pleasant birthing experience possible.
 Based on your personal wishes and your doctor’s recommendations, anesthesia may be an option.
 Epidural anesthesia is the most common type, as it allows the mother to remain alert and involved in the delivery process.
 Your doctor will discuss these options with you at length.

-At our birthing center, we believe a support person — a spouse or other trusted companion — can make mom feel more comfortable during this exciting and memorable experience.
+At our Childbirth Centers, we believe a support person — a spouse or other trusted companion — can make mom feel more comfortable during this exciting and memorable experience.
 It is recommended that at least one support person is present during labor and delivery.

 Cesarean section, or C-section, is sometimes planned in advance because of an existing medical condition or because more than two babies will be delivered.
 In other instances, a C-section is performed when difficulties in labor create concern about the health of the baby or the mother.

 In the event you need to have a C-section, anesthesia will keep you comfortable.
 In most cases, mothers remain awake during the procedure, and spouses or support persons are invited to be present.
 Due to a longer recovery time, your hospital stay may be a few days longer.
 However, with the help of a nurse, you should be up and out of bed within 24 hours.
 Mothers who have had a C-section should plan for extra help when leaving the hospital.